Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 “Ask developers to write clear and descriptive commit messages,” Ashmore advises.
 “This provides context for each change, making the review process smoother and helping future team members understand the history of the code.”

-Detail from authors is critical, especially if someone from outside the project is going to be reviewing.
+Details from authors are critical, especially if someone from outside the project will be reviewing them.
 "Not only does it give reviewers full context—what’s changing and why—but it also allows them to learn from the author’s work,” says Stone.
-“For reviewers, detail plays an equally important role.
-It helps the author understand the purpose of a suggestion, whether it’s a minor nitpick or a critical issue that could break something.”

 7. Ask Clarifying Questions